hanishkvc/prgs-docs-spreadsheetkvc/README.md

 the command.
 The user can use backspace to delete the chars to correct mistakes when entering the command and the arguments.

-On pressing the enter key, the specified command will be run and the program reverts back to default command mode.
+On pressing the enter key, the specified command will be run and the program will return back to default command mode.

+If Esc key is pressed, the program will discard any command in the edit buffer and then return back to default command mode.

 #### edit/insert mode